Advertisement / Annons:

 Narrow track railroad in Roma:

 At the isle of Gotland was once many private railroads.
-Mostly for the big industries here, Roma sugar factory and Slite lime stone mine.
+Mostly for the big industries here, Roma sugar factory and Slite lime stone mine and others.
 Close to where we stay was one of them.
 This railroad was closed already in the 1950s and the railway was removed.
 In the 1970s enthusiasts spend 4 years to built new railways and now they have this exiting running railway museum for the tourists.

 More information about Gotland's railway: